-Boards or Committees of Management (COM) board secretaries, officers, and committee members of State Sporting Organisations (SSOs) and State Sporting Organisations for people with disabilities (SSODs) need to be aware their legal obligations and commitment to quality and safety are critical in today’s sporting environment.
+Boards or Committees of Management (COM) board secretaries, officers, and committee members of State Sporting Organisations (SSOs) and State Sporting Organisations for people with disability (SSODs) need to be aware their legal obligations and commitment to quality and safety are critical in today’s sporting environment.
 If you serve on a board or committee, risk management is one of your key responsibilities.

 What is risk management?